The Bright and the Slow -- GRBs 100724B \& 160509A with high-energy cutoffs at $\lesssim100\;$MeV: Interpretation and physical modeling

 Next, we fit the two physical models described in the previous subsections to the data.
 In order to compute the attenuation factor for $f_{BG}$ we have implemented the semi-analytical computation described in \citet{2008ApJ...677...92G} in a code that, in the spirit of reproducible research \citep{donoho2009reproducible}, we make publicly available\footnote{https://github.com/giacomov/pyggop}.

 To fit the $f_{GT}$ model to the data we use templates that are produced by a numerical code which is very computing-intensive, requiring a medium-sized computer farm.
 We therefore release, in place of the code, the templates that can be used to reproduce our results.
 These templates are interpolated during the fit procedure to give the final results.
-As explained in section \ref{sec:GT_model} the model has 3 parameters, including the low-energy photon index $\alpha$, plus the normalization, for a total of 4 free parameters.
+As explained in section \ref{sec:GT_model} the model has 3 parameters, including the low-energy photon index $\alpha$.
+The computer code returns differential photon flux as a function of dimensionless rest frame energy.
+Therefore, in order to fit the data in the observer frame, we need to multiply the dimensionless rest frame energy by $m_{e}c^2$ and by a scale factor $\eta$ so that $\Gamma = \eta (1+z) / (m_{e}c^2)$, where $\Gamma$ is the bulk Lorentz factor.
+We also of course need a normalization for the model, for a total of 5 free parameters.
 In order to reduce the number of templates we need to generate, we fix $\alpha$ to the index measured with the $f_{BHec}$ model.
 Indeed, the fit would converge there anyway since $\alpha$ is the only parameter affecting the spectrum at low energies.
 This of course does not reduce the number of free parameters of the model, since $\alpha$ is still measured on the data, but it allows us to reduce the complexity of the problem.